topfreegames/mqtt-history/README.md

 ## Running the tests

-The project is integrated with Travis CI and uses docker to run the needed services.
+The project is integrated with Github Actions and uses docker to run the needed services.

 If you are interested in running the tests yourself you will need docker (version 1.10 and up) and docker-compose.